 Day 1: Identify your three biggest time sinks.
 The tasks that consume the most hours and produce the least satisfaction.
 Content drafting?
 Research?
 Email?
 Data entry?

 Day 2: Use AI on one of those tasks.
 Not all three.
 One.
-Pick the one that is most clearly definable and try using Claude to handle it.
-Structure your request with XML tags — context about your business, the specific task, the format you need, and an example of good output.
+Pick the one that's most clearly definable and try using Claude to handle it.
+Structure your request with XML tags - context about your business, the specific task, the format you need, and an example of good output.
 If your time sink is email drafts, use AI to draft your next ten emails and edit them.

 Day 3-7: Evaluate and expand.
 Did AI save time?
 Was the quality acceptable?
 If yes, make it a permanent part of your workflow and add the second time sink.
 Start exploring Claude Code for any building tasks - websites, tools, automations.